HWCloudEngine/hybrid_cloud/doc/WANV/readme.md

 * Enabler for enterprise hybrid cloud

 ### What it can do?
+- Optimal link utilization
+- path protection & aggregation
+- flow-based load balancing, flow-based QoS/COS
+- HA
-Optimal link utilization, path protection & aggregation, flow-based load balancing, flow-based QoS/COS, HA Extend local LAN to remote sites with secured tunneling (GRE or VxLAN over IPSec)
+- Extend local LAN to remote sites with secured tunneling (GRE or VxLAN over IPSec)

 ### Differentiators
 * SDN application